 Frome’s first public park was created and opened around 1887 to celebrate Queen Victoria’s Golden Jubilee.

-Not too surprisingly then, Victoria Park is the most formal of the town’s open spaces.
+Victoria Park is the most formal of the town’s open spaces.
 This means boundary fences, close-cut lawns, rose beds and a variety of mature trees.
-The park also features a circular footpath running the entire way round – the sort of walking promenade that was typical and beloved of Victorian parks.
+The park also features a circular footpath running the entire way round.

 On the way round the park you’ll find a traditional thatched bandstand, a seasonal cafe, a bowling club and a garden dedicated to Rabka, Frome’s twin town in Poland.
 The park also has public toilets open during daylight hours throughout the year.